-Suggested contribution of $500 – check should be made payable to St. John's Church with Rector's Fund in memo line.
+Suggested contribution of $500 – check should be made payable to St. John's Church with Rector's Discretionary Fund in the memo line.

 $300 – check should be made payable to St. John's Church with Carol Weitner, Organist in the memo line.
 Rehearsal - $50 per session, excluding immediately preceding ceremony.
 Contracting -$75 to contract with or coordinate professional musicians.
 Additional $50 to accompany soloists or instrumentalists.

 $0 – service/reception that ends on weekday by 3:00 p.m.

 $200 - after-hours service/reception, for the first four (4) hours, minimum.
 After 4 hours, additional fee of $50 per hour.
 Check should be made payable to St. John's Church with Sexton in the memo line.

 Please note: All fees and offerings should be in the office prior to the rehearsal.
 The church and clergy offerings are tax-deductible.